Unitary representations of real reductive groups: Hermitian forms on -modules

 is the unique irreducible $({\mathfrak h},{}^\delta L({\mathbb C}))$-module containing $V$.
 This induced module is isomorphic to its tensor product with the character $\chi$ of Definition \ref{def:extpair}. \end{enumerate} \end{proposition}

-This analysis of representations of cyclic group extensions is often referred to as ``Clifford theory'' (\cite{Cliff}, pages 547--548), although much of it goes back at least to Frobenius.
+This analysis of representations of cyclic group extensions is often referred to as ``Clifford theory'' (\cite{Cliff}*{pages 547--548}), although much of it goes back at least to Frobenius.

-\begin{definition} In the setting of Definition \ref{def:extpair}, the modules arising in (5) are called {\em type $1$}, and those arising in (6) {\em type $m$}, for the multiplicity on restriction to $({\mathfrak h}, L({\mathbb C}))$.
+\begin{definition} In the setting of Definition \ref{def:extpair}, the modules in (5) are called {\em type $1$}, and those in (6) {\em type $m$}, for the multiplicity on restriction to $({\mathfrak h}, L({\mathbb C}))$.
 In the same way, we call an irreducible $({\mathfrak h}, L({\mathbb C}))$-module {\em type one} if its equivalence class is fixed by $\delta$, and {\em type $m$} if the orbit under twisting has order $m$.

-There is no difficulty in analyzing the intermediate cases between (5) and (6), when the equivalence class of $V$ is fixed by some power $\delta^{m_0}$ (with $m_0$ a proper divisor of $m$).
+There is no difficulty in analyzing the cases when the equivalence class of $V$ is fixed by some power $\delta^{m_0}$ (with $m_0$ a proper divisor of $m$).
 Since we will be interested in the case $m=2$, we have omitted these {\em type $m_0$} cases. \end{definition}

-We turn now to an analysis of sesquilinear and Hermitian forms for extended groups.
+We turn now to an analysis of invariant forms for extended groups.

 \begin{lemma} Suppose $({\mathfrak h},L({\mathbb C}))$ is a pair endowed with a real structure $\sigma$ (Definition \ref{def:pair}); we do not require that $\sigma^2=1$.
 Suppose also that \begin{enumerate}[label=\alph*)] \item $\epsilon$ and $\delta$ are two automorphisms of the pair (Definition \ref{def:pairaut}); \item $V$, $W$, $V'$, and $W'$ are four $({\mathfrak h},L({\mathbb C}))$-modules; \item $\langle \cdot,\cdot\rangle\colon V\times W \rightarrow {\mathbb C}$ is a $\sigma$-invariant sesquilinear pairing (\eqref{se:hermform}); and \item $D\colon V' \rightarrow V^\delta$ and $E\colon W'\rightarrow W^\epsilon$ are $({\mathfrak h},L({\mathbb C}))$-maps to the indicated twisted modules (Definition \ref{def:pairaut}). \end{enumerate} Then the form